Available Online in the State Library’s Digital Repository

 Manuscript 138 covers the years 1868-1892; Manuscript 151 covers the years 1884-1909 and includes responses from individuals who were presumed to have information about legislators who were no longer alive.

-Check out the State Library’s blog post for more information about these two related and complimentary collections.
+Check out the State Library’s blog post for more information about these two related and complementary collections.

 The State Library’s Special Collections department holds the papers of former state legislators who have donated materials to the Library.
 These collections provide insight into the issues of the time and the day-to-day workings of legislative offices.